 Interdependence |

-God expects us to acknowledge our need for others in discovering and doing work, “depending upon one another” (see 1 Corinthians 12:21, 4-26; Matthew 7:12).
-Interdependence is needed to get the job done and keep us humble (1 Corinthians 12:21 and 26), to discover and confirm our proper place in work through the counsel and confirmation of significant people in our lives–at home, work, school or in our local church–who:
+God expects us to acknowledge our need for other people in discovering our vocation and doing good work, “depending upon one another” (1 Corinthians 12:21, 4-26; Matthew 7:12).
+Interdependence is needed to get the job done and keep us humble (1 Corinthians 12:21 and 26), to discover and confirm our proper place in work through the counsel and confirmation of significant people in our lives–our network at home, work, school or in our local church–who:

 |